LarsChrWiik/CE888_LarsWiik/README.md

 The dataset is not included in this repository due to its size.
 To be able to run the program:
 - Download the dataset from: https://github.com/brendenlake/omniglot
+    - images_background
+    - images_evaluation
-    - Do not include images_background_small1 or images_background_small2
+    - Do NOT include images_background_small1 or images_background_small2
 - Move the dataset to the One-Shot_Learning folder.
 - Run main.py